 You can learn more about the requirements in our catalog.

 We know that navigating degree requirements can be tricky.
-Once you have enrolled at DVC, you can schedule an appointment with a counselor to discuss which option is best for you.
+Once you have enrolled at DVC, you can schedule an appointment with a counselor to discuss which option is best for you or contact the program coordinator, Tamar Kirschner, for more information.

-For more information on possible career options, please visit library technology job announcements, Career Center, schedule an appointment with a counselor, or contact one of our faculty and staff members.
+For more information on possible career options, please visit library technology job announcements, DVC's Career Center, or schedule an appointment with a counselor.
 Please note that you cannot meet with a counselor or staff member until you are enrolled at DVC.

 Diablo Valley College offers degree and certificate programs in a variety of subjects.
 For a complete listing, see certificates and degrees.